 Rather than planting churches ourselves, we envision, empower, equip and encourage Irish pastors in their own context whether in church planting or revitalization.

-This philosophy of ministry and approach is implemented across the island in the Republic of Ireland and Northern Ireland through facilitative church planting and our apprenticeship teams and summer internship.
+This philosophy of ministry and approach is implemented across the island in the Republic of Ireland and Northern Ireland, and in Scotland, through facilitative church planting and our apprenticeship teams and summer internship.

-Serge has Facilitative Church Planting (FCP) teams in Belfast, Dublin, and Cork.
-These teams are in relationships with Irish church planters and pastors who lead in church planting and revitalization.
-The work of coaching and mentoring Irish men and women leaders in a facilitative way is an earned place of influence through building trust in a relationship that welcomes the input of the Serge team.
-It is a model that affirms and values relationships with these leaders through the ‘catalytic encouragement’ of their ministry.
+These teams coach and mentor Irish church planters and pastors in a facilitative way through an earned place of influence by building trust that welcomes input and affirms and values relationships with these leaders through the ‘catalytic encouragement’ of their ministry.

-In the Serge team’s vision of connecting with 75 such pastors and ministry leaders, each team member establishes facilitative/catalytic encouragement relationships in both their local church and regional contexts.
+In our vision of connecting with 75 such pastors and ministry leaders, each team member establishes facilitative/catalytic encouragement relationships in both their local church and regional contexts.

 We’re dependent upon the Holy Spirit to reveal these relational opportunities.
 We pray to discern which relationships to invest in and for the risk-taking faith required to intentionally pursue leaders.
-Historically, these relationships have been initiated both by Irish leaders reaching out to Serge Ireland and by Serge Ireland staff taking initiative with Irish leaders.
+Historically, these relationships have been initiated both by Irish leaders reaching out to our staff and by our staff taking initiative with Irish leaders.